AavulaManudeep/myappsample1/README.md

 #MyApp
-This is a Testing repository as begginner
+This is a Testing repository as beginner